gotchoices/MyCHIPs/doc/Proj/Lift_Protocol.md

 (safety), or failing to properly terminate a lift transaction (liveness).

 There are several notable issues at the heart of the potential failures:
-- We would like to think the lift proposer will only commit if it can verify the affirmation of all participating nodes, within the proposed time allowance for the lift.
+- We would like to think the lift proposer is honest and will only commit if it can verify the affirmation of all participating nodes, within the proposed time allowance for the lift.
 - But since the network is fully distributed, it is difficult to know if the proposer can be trusted in every case.
 - It can also be difficult for a participating node to know for sure that the lift